hanzopgp/NeuralNetworkFromScratch/README.md

 ## How to use

->I'm currently thinking of examples.
-I will demonstrate how to use this neural network once it is done.
+>I'm currently thinking about interesting examples.
+Currently I'm testing it on different 2D vertical/spiral data plots.

 ## How does it work

->I don't have enough knowledge yet to talk about that.
-You can check the links below if you want further informations.
+>You can check the links below if you want further informations.

 ## Links